Hosea Hudson: Activities with the Communist Party

-The Communist Party drew Hudson's attention after the conviction of the Scottsboro Boys and the attack of sharecroppers in Camp Hill.
+The Communist Party drew Hudson's attention after the conviction of the Scottsboro Boys and the attack on sharecroppers in Camp Hill.
 One day, in September 1931, he was invited to a Party meeting by an old co-worker, Al Murphy of the Sharecroppers' Union.
 On September 8, 1931, Hudson attended his first Communist Party meeting.
 There were only about seven other people at the meeting, all from Stockham Pipe and Fittings or the surrounding community.
 Given that Hudson did not know much about the Party before his first meeting, he questioned whether or not he "could fit in."
 However, he came to realize that none of the other attendees could read or write.
 During that first meeting, the points Murphy made convinced the eight men to sign up for the Communist Party and form a unit for Stockham workers.
 The new members elected Hudson to be the unit organizer.

 After a few months of organizing, Hudson's Party unit, despite the organizers' inexperience, "became a training school for men who later helped to make great labor history in Alabama."
 Since Hudson's unit was having success with Party organizing, stool pigeons became an issue at Stockham.
 To protect members from stool pigeons, leaders of the Party set up six separate groups.
 Hudson was the "organizer of Unit 1, which was responsible for Unit Numbers 2, 3, 4, 5, and 6."
 A person stooled (he was only a member, not a leader) on Unit 1, and since members knew nothing of other units, the stool pigeon only damaged Unit 1.